-Paternity Tests: Blood Tests and DNA
+Paternity Blood Tests

-Paternity blood testing was first performed in the middle half of the twentieth century, by comparing blood types of tested parties.
+Paternity blood tests were first performed in the middle half of the twentieth century, by comparing blood types of tested parties.
 This involved isolation of blood sera from antigen-challenged individuals that did not possess certain red blood cell antigens.
 These antigens are protein molecules that may be combined with sugar molecules, and reside in the red blood cell membrane.
 These sera cause coagulation of red blood cells in individuals that possess that particular red blood cell antigen.

 In the 1970s a more powerful test was developed using white blood cell antigens or Human Leukocyte Antigens (HLA), resulting in a test that was able to exclude about 95 percent of falsely accused fathers.
 Several milliliters of blood are required to perform the test.

-Blood types alone cannot be used to determine who the father is, but can be used to determine the biological possibility of fatherhood.
+Blood types alone cannot be used to determine who the father is, but they can be used to determine the biological possibility of fatherhood.

 DNA (Deoxyribonucleic Acid) is the genetic material present in every cell of the human body.
 Except in the case of identical multiple births, each individual's DNA is unique.
 A child receives half of his or her genetic material (DNA) from the biological mother, and half from the biological father.
 During DNA testing, the genetic characteristics of the child are compared to those of the mother.
 Characteristics that cannot be found in the mother must have been inherited from the father.

 To conduct DNA testing, either a blood test known as Restriction Fragment Length Polymorphism (RFLP) or a procedure called a Buccal scrap is used.
 A swab is rubbed vigorously against the inside of the subject's cheek.
 This provides a DNA sample for testing.
 Children can be tested at any age.
-Paternity testing can even be done on an umbilical cord blood specimen at birth.
+Paternity DNA testing can even be done on an umbilical cord blood specimen at birth.
 Since DNA is the same in every cell of the human body, the accuracy of testing performed on cheek cells utilizing the Buccal Swab is the same as an actual blood sample.